reinoud/ansible_role_template/README.md

 General usage overview
 -----
 - make sure Python3 is installed
-- Install cookiecutter: `pip install cookiecutter`
+- Install cookiecutter: `pip install cookiecutter` (maybe `pip3 install cookiecutter`)
 - Generate the Ansible role from the template: `cookiecutter https://gitlab.itcreation.nl/it-creation/ansible/ansible-role-template.git`
-- Follow the prompts to customize the generated role.
+- Follow the prompts to customize the generated role. (see below for an example)
+- you might want to run the test suite to see a working test out of the box (if you have chosen to install the example code)
 - search for TODO in the generated role to change example code in something useable

 Limitations